A formal algebraic approach for the quantitative modeling of connectors in architectures: Related work

 We point the reader to \cite{Br:Ba} for a nice survey on some well-known theories of connectors.
-In that paper the authors studied the formal approaches of Reo, BIP, nets with boundaries, the algebra of stateless connectors, the tile model, and wire calculus, for the modeling, composing and analysing connectors.
+In that paper, the authors studied the formal approaches of Reo, BIP, nets with boundaries, the algebra of stateless connectors, the tile model, and wire calculus, for the modeling, composing and analyzing connectors.
 The authors presented a comparison framework for those methodologies and discussed possible enhancements.
 In comparison to our work, the presented theories studied connectors in the qualitative setting.

 Apart from the algebraic methods, the modeling of connectors has been supported by several architectural description languages.
 In the recent work of \cite{Oz:Ar} can be found an extensive survey on several architectural description languages that support the modeling of several types of connectors.
-Among them, a well-known example is Reo, a channel-based coordination model, that served as a language for coordination of concurrent processes or for compositional construction of connectors among component-based systems \cite{Sil:Reo,Ar:Re}.
-In \cite{Sil:Reo,Ar:Re}, components performed input/output operations through connectors that do not have knowledge on the components' behavior.
+Among them, a well-known example is Reo, a channel-based coordination model, that served as a language for coordination of concurrent processes or for compositional construction of connectors among component-based systems \cite{Am:Re,Ar:Re}.
+In \cite{Am:Re,Ar:Re}, components performed input/output operations through connectors that do not have knowledge on the behavior of components.
 Coordination of components was achieved through channels, which were considered as atomic connectors in Reo.
 Channels were used to transfer data and there were assumed two types of channel ends: sources and sinks.
 Complex connectors were compositionally built out of simpler ones.
 Hence, a connector was a set of channel ends and their connecting channels organized in a graph.
-The topology of connectors in \cite{Sil:Reo,Ar:Re} was inherently dynamic and it allowed mobility in components connections.
-Plenty of work has also investigated Reo connectors with probabilistic behavior (cf. \cite{Sa:Us,Su:Re}).
+The topology of connectors in \cite{Am:Re,Ar:Re} was inherently dynamic and it allowed mobility in components connections.
+Some work has also investigated Reo connectors with probabilistic behavior (cf. \cite{Sa:Us,Su:Re}).
 In \cite{Su:Re}, the authors studied Reo connectors with probabilistic behavior as timed data distribution streams implemented in Coq.
-Moreover, in \cite{Sa:Us} the authors formalized Reo connectors with random and probabilistic behavior in PVS.
-Reo treats input and output ports separately, while in our setting the components coordinate through bidirectional ports.
-Moreover, in the current work we introduce a generic modeling framework in the quantitative setting.
+Moreover, in \cite{Sa:Us}, the authors formalized Reo connectors with random and probabilistic behavior in PVS.
+In contrast to \cite{Sa:Us,Su:Re}, we propose a general algebraic modeling framework in the weighted setup.
+Another difference is that Reo treats input and output ports separately, while in our framework, we use bidirectional ports.